cloudFPGA/Doc/docsrc/pages/PROJECTS/cfprojects.md

 $ source cfenv/bin/activate
 $ pip install -r requirements.txt
 ```

-From now on, you can create a new empty `cFp` by entering the following command:
+From now on, you can create a new empty `cFp` with the following command:
  ```
 $ cd <your-path>
 $ ./cFCreate new --cfdk-version=latest --git-init <path-to-the-new-project-folder>